Vauxhall Big Six: Model BX/BY and BXL

 Based on a lengthened 111 in version of the Vauxhall Cadet the new car had a conventional chassis with semi-elliptical leaf springs all round and Vauxhall-Lovejoy hydraulic dampers.
 Wire-spoked wheels were fitted.
 Compared with the Cadet, the engine was mounted further forwards.
 To satisfy the demand for larger coach-built bodies there was the BXL model, a long wheelbase, 130 in version.
 Two engines were offered, both six-cylinders.
 The larger engine with a tax horsepower rating of 27 had a capacity of 3180 cc and was based on the VY Cadet, but with an improved cylinder head and 5.6:1 compression ratio.
 It had a bore of 81 mm and stroke of 95 mm.
 The smaller, 20 HP, 2393 cc had a reduced bore of 73 mm and produced 52 bhp at 3900 rpm.
 The power was transmitted to the rear axle via a single-plate clutch to a 4-speed gearbox, with "silent third" and synchromesh on 3rd & 4th gears.
 Twelve volt electrics were fitted.

 An unusual feature unique to the Big Six was the "Pedomatic" starting system.
 To start the car the accelerator pedal had to be depressed which switched on the starter motor.
 After the engine started the vacuum in the inlet manifold disengaged the starter motor.
-The Vauxhall Big Six was similairly styled to the contemporary 1934 Chevrolet Master.
+The Vauxhall Big Six was similarly styled to the contemporary 1934 Chevrolet Master.

 The factory standard six light saloon was well fitted out with leather upholstery and lots of wood trimmings.
 All the windows used "Triplex" toughened glass.
 Other bodies which appeared in Vauxhall's own brochure included the Hurlingham coupé built by Grosvenor, and the Rye cabriolet, and Denton and Romney coupés by Martin Walker.
 In 1934 a 7-seater Newmarket saloon was added to the range.
 In 1935 several changes including a re-designed radiator grille painted in body colour, the spare wheel mounted on the wing got a cover and the front seats were redesigned.
 The chassis was also supplied to external coachbulders including Salmons.